Housing Programs FAQ's

 The tenant pays an amount that is roughly equivalent to 30% of their monthly income.
 The Housing Authority pays the balance of the total rent to the property owner.

 In some cases, the tenant may pay more than 30% of their income.
 If the family rents a unit for which rent and utilities exceed the payment standard, the family's portion of the rent may be higher.
-However, this formula does not mean the family can pay the difference between the requested landlord rent and the PHA's approved amount.
+However, this formula does not mean the family can pay the difference between the requested owner rent and the PHA's approved amount.
 If the rent for the unit is more than the payment standard, the family will be required to pay more than 30 percent of their adjusted monthly income but not to exceed 40% of their monthly adjusted income.

 Families are prohibited from paying more than 40% of their monthly adjusted income for rent when the gross rent exceeds the payment standard.
 After the initial lease term, the family can pay more than 40% of their adjusted monthly income for rent.